 Is visiting Italy part of your bucket list?
 If so, then you won’t regret exploring this amazing country.
 Each עורך דין צבאי may work within any branch of the Navy, Army, Marines, or Air force even though each branch has their own Judge Advocate Generals.
 Italy has many great places to visit and interesting things to try.
-Surely, if you are a עורך דין, you will not run out of places to visit and things to experience in this beautiful country – from food to museums to churches to many more.
+You will not run out of places to visit and things to experience in this beautiful country – from food to museums to churches to many more.

 However, tourists do not make the most out of their vacation because of small mistakes.
 For this reason, they sometimes leave the country feeling unfulfilled and unsatisfied.
 To avoid this kind of situation, here are some important laws you must know before you start touring Italy:

 Minors Are Not Allowed To Buy And Drink Alcohol

 Minors (below 18 years of age) are forbidden to buy and drink alcohol.
 However, it usually happens that adults help minors buy alcohol.
 But the good news is that Italian authorities only make minors criminally or administratively liable if they are caught drunk or in the state of obvious drunkenness.
 For this reason, minors can still drink but in moderation.

 Italy has many illegal traders.
 If you want to go to Italy for trading, be extra careful of illegal ones.
 There are a lot of street trades in big cities like Florence, Rome, and Venice.
 If you happen to visit in these cities, be mindful from street traders as you could be fined.

 Do Not Collect Flowers And Remove Things Coming From The Coastal Areas